Xeniorita-A/Transmission/README.md

 # Transmission
-A love letter for my partner made using html, css and javascriipt.
+A love letter for my partner made using html, css and javascript.
+This is a text effect inspired by the award winning Science Fiction film LOVE.